klauer/epics-sumo-mirror/doc/reference-sumo.rst

 convert
   convert a scanfile created by sumo-scan to a DB file

-convert-old
-  convert DB file from old to new format

 appconvert
   convert a scanfile to a MODULES file for an application